The Easiest Way To Make A Resin Diorama

 1. Mix some colored resin to get a unique-looking fish.

-2. Use Jacquard Pearl Ex powders to create an incandescent effect.
+2. Use Pearl Ex powders to create a shimmering effect.

 3. Cast with clear resin and paint it with acrylic paint.

-I prefer the last method.
-However, if you want to paint your fish by hand, use a primer spray on the cured resin piece to get the paint to stick better.
+If you want to paint your fish, use a primer spray on the cured resin piece to get the paint to stick better.
 I also prefer pearlescent resin colors since they look a little more like scales.
 You can also mix some of these techniques.
 For example, you can get a base color using Pearl Ex powders, then add some accents and details using acrylic paint.

-Give the water and fish 24 hours to cure (or however long your resin instructs).
+Give the water and fish 24 hours to cure.
 If you’re adding any details to the fish, ensure they are completely dry before the next step.

 By the way, this is why the Resin Obsession super clear resin is great for this diorama project.
 Look how clear these resin fish are!